lhr-solar/BPS/Docs/source/Software/Tasks.rst

     This task will wait until the user enters a command.
 This task will yield for the resources mentioned in the "Shared Resources" section for this task.

 Additional Considerations
-    For information on how to use the CLI and its list of valid commands, click on the CLI section in "Application" on this site.
+    For information on how to use the CLI and its list of valid commands, click on :ref:`CLI section<CLI-app>`.

 Battery Balancing Task: Sugam Arora